24 Sep 2019 - 24 Sep 2019

 Wider context and/or application to the Boarding sector:

 There is currently no law or regulation of the guardianship sector which means anyone can act as guardian or host international students in their home for short stays.
 Homes do not have to be vetted and DBS checks are not required.
-This is why AEGIS exists, to inspect and accredit guardianship organisations offering guardianship services to international students.

 Schools have a duty of care to ensure international students are well looked after during holidays.
 A Tier 4 sponsor requirement is to know where international students are staying during holidays and exeats.
 We aim to share best practice in guardianship with schools in order to support them and also improve the quality of guardianship.